Design District Miami

 It was commisisoned to RETNA, the renowned street art painter.
 You can see more of his work at the Wynwood Art District.

 From then on, the floodgates had opened and many more high-octane fashion and jewelry brands joined in...
-Fendi, BVLGARY, Valentino, Harry Winston, Givenchy, Giorgio Armani, Van Cleef & Arpels, Miu Miu...
+Fendi, BVLGARI, Valentino, Harry Winston, Givenchy, Giorgio Armani, Van Cleef & Arpels, Miu Miu...

 This also gave way for the art scene to flourish with many exhibition venues, galleries and street art popping up throughout the neighborhood.